8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 Drafting & Viewport

 8GB: The bare minimum for students.
 Windows already takes 4GB.
-Background processes will take up ~1GB…leaving 3GB to AutoCAD.
+Background processes will take up ~1GB…leaving 3GB to AutoCAD enough for 2D and medium sized 3D models.

-16GB: This is sort of bullet proof for drawing very large & detailed models.
+16GB: You want 16GB if you work with mostly 3D objects regardless of size.
+This is sort of bullet proof for drawing very large & detailed models.
 More RAM doesn’t seem to help beyond 16GB.

 Rendering

-Fast renders depend on both a good CPU and RAM.
+Fast renders in AUTOCAD depend on both a good CPU and RAM.
 For large & complex models , the more RAM you have the better.
-You will see benefits up to 32GB.
-I use 64GB and saw no gains at this point.

-Although most people should be fine with 16GB which should get you ~1min renders with the type of objects you’ve seen in this post.
+Although most people should be fine with 16GB which should get you ~1min renders with the type of objects (not the tait towers) you’ve seen in this post.

 HDD (Hard Disk Drive)

-If you are buying a laptop to replace a laptop you’ve found too slow for AutoCAD.
-There’s a big chance that replacing the HDD for an SSD (after upgrading RAM to 16GB) is all you really need since AutoCAD is mostly CPU intensive.
+If you are buying a laptop because your current laptop is too slow for AutoCAD.
+There’s a big chance that replacing the HDD for an SSD (after upgrading RAM to 16GB) will do the trick especially if you work with small 3D models or 2D models.

 Q: How Much storage do I need ?

-AutoCAD takes about 10GB tops.
 Your output files are the ones that will take up most of your storage.
-Some models may only weight ~100MB tops but huge models ~1GB.
+Some models may only weight ~100MB tops but big 3d models may weight ~1GB.

 Even then 256GB (provided you don’t install games or anything) should be plenty of space.
-Virtually all laptops in 2023 have 256GB of storage.
+Most laptops in 2024 have at least 256GB of storage.

-If you ever run out of space (unlikely unless you install other CAD software like Revit & Solidworks) then you can just upgrade it on your own.
-I have a tutorial on how to upgrade storage here.
+If you ever run out of space (unlikely unless you install other CAD software like Revit & Solidworks) then you can just upgrade the storage on your own.
+You can check my tutorial how to upgrade storage to get a glance of how the process is done.

 Best Storage Set Up: Speed Up Performance